 If you’ve spent months staring at the same four walls and scrolling through numerous pictures of creative coffee stations, you may be looking for a little design inspiration to shake things up.
 And since we’ve all taken more time brewing coffee at home, the same is likely the case for your home coffee bar.

-As with any good coffee shop, small design and equipment improvements are essential in keeping your coffee corner fresh.
-Whether that’s a new coat of paint to embrace a color palette, bright and friendly ceramics that liven up the space, plants and flowers to bring some organic life into your coffee nook or home bar, or investing in state-of-the-art equipment like a brand new coffee machine to have you brewing like an at-home barista, small touches will make a big impact on your home coffee bar.
+As with any good coffee shop, a quirky coffee sign, small designs, and equipment improvements are essential in keeping your coffee corner fresh.
+Whether you’re applying a new coat of paint to embrace a color palette, bringing in bright and friendly ceramics to liven up your kitchen counter space, buying plants and flowers to bring some organic life into your coffee nook or home bar, or investing in state-of-the-art equipment like a brand new coffee machine to have you brewing like an at-home barista, small details can make a big impact on your home coffee bar.

-We’ve got you covered on the inspiration with organizational and design tips, here.
-Read on to check out nine of our favorite coffee bar ideas as you brew specialty coffee drinks like an espresso tonic.
+Here at Trade, we’ve got you covered with organizational and design tips to fulfill your inspiration.
+Read on to check out nine of our favorite DIY coffee bar ideas as you brew specialty coffee drinks like an espresso tonic.

 Tip 01: Pick a Palette

-Many coffee essentials, gadgets, and accessories come in a rainbow of colors these days.
-Starting with a palette will help guide your purchases and ensure your coffee station and coffee accessories fit your personality.
+Many coffee essentials, gadgets, and coffee bar accessories come in a rainbow of colors these days.
+Starting with a palette will help guide your purchases and ensure your coffee station and coffee bar accessories fit your personality.
 Bright and cheery?
 Pick a colorful array of primary colors.
 More of a minimalist?
 There are plenty of creative directions you can take to match your coffee station to your style.

 Tip 02: Add Some Character

 Another creative kitchen coffee bar idea is to embrace the legacy of making morning coffee at home with a little heritage.
-We adore the look of pairing new coffee supplies gear with personal pieces from your own collection as coffee bar decor.
-Candlesticks handed down from your grandmother, vintage peppermills, even an old school radio, all add farmhouse style charm.
+We adore the look of pairing new coffee supplies gear with personal pieces from your own collection as DIY coffee bar decor.
+Candlesticks handed down from your grandmother, vintage peppermills, or even an old school radio can all add a farmhouse style charm.

 Tip 03: Use the Space You’ve Got

 Have a whole butler’s pantry waiting to be decorated?
 Great.
 Only got a corner of your small kitchen to devote to your coffee station?
 That’s excellent too.
-Find opportunities to bring coffee into your space — think: a floating shelf or bar cart.
-Even if you have to move your coffee bar outside of your kitchen, that’s OK, you’ll be enjoying coffee there, too!
+Find opportunities to bring coffee into your space — think: a floating shelf or a coffee bar cart.
+Even if you have to move your coffee bar or DIY coffee station outside of your kitchen, that’s OK, you’ll be enjoying coffee there, too!

 Tip 04: Bring Nature Indoors